Carlsbad Springs, Ontario: 1980s–present

 A new community centre for Carlsbad Springs opened in 2011 at a cost of $3.2 million.
 The architect for the centre is the same one as the Shenkman Art Centre in Orléans.
 The Community Centre has a gymnasium, a multi-purpose room, a meeting room, a small office and a lobby area.
 Harkness Park, with its baseball field, a tennis court, a kids playground area, the new community centre and the surrounding facility will become the sports and leisure hub for the Carlsbad Springs community and rural east Ottawa.

 The community is served by a low-power 15 watts tourist and community radio station, CJRO-FM, which operates at 107.7 MHz (FM) and is owned by the Carlsbad Springs Community Association.
 The name of the radio station is Carlsbad Info Radio and broadcast from the Carlsbad Springs Community Centre.

-In January 2018, the Hells Angels Nomads resumed operations in their compound on Piperville Road.
-It is the sole clubhouse for about 270 Hells Angels members.
-The Ontario Provincial Police did not say why the bikers returned, but said they are committed to continue to monitor the outlaw motorcycle gang.
-Radio-Canada reported that the Nomads had resurged in Carlsbad Springs since "violent in-fighting in the summer of 2016 forced them to lie low."
-Radio-Canada, citing anonymous police sources, reported that the "Ottawa-based Nomads chapter recently obtained a new charter from the Hells Angels, but will need to be careful not to encroach on territory ruled by Quebec Hells Angels."

 In 2018, the construction of a warehouse for Amazon began in Carlsbad Springs.
 It opened in 2019, creating over 600 full-time jobs between highway 417 and the centre of the village.
 Additionally, despite years of protesting from the community, development began on a dumping site for industrial waste in Carlsbad Springs.
 The community is set to receive six million dollars from the developer, Taggart Miller, over a thirty-year period in return for landfill and processing rights of hazardous waste material with an estimated annual capacity of 450000 tonnes.